HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 The **immediate operand mode** supports a signed 18-bit value.
 The sign bit is in the rightmost position of the field.
 Depending on the sign, the remaining value in the field is sign extended or zero extended.

 The **register modes** specify two registers "a" and "b" for the operation and store the result in "r".
-An example would be an , ADC, SUB instruction that adds the register content of "a" and "b" and stores the result into "r".
+An example would be a the ADD instruction that adds the register content of "a" and "b" and stores the result into "r".

 The machine addresses memory with a byte address.
-There are indexed and register indexed operand mode.
+There are the indexed and register indexed operand mode.
 Operand mode 2 is the **register indexed address mode**, which will use a base register "b" and add an offset in "a" to it, forming the final byte address offset.
 The upper two bits select one of the four segment register SR4 ..
 SR7.
 The **dw** field specifies the data field width.
 A value of 0 represent a byte, 1 a half-word and 2 a word and 3 a double word.
-The last option is reserved and not implemented yet.
+Option 3 is reserved and not implemented yet.
 The computed address must be aligned with the size of data to fetch.

 The final operand mode is the **indexed address mode**.
 The offset field is a signed 12 bit field.
 The sign bit is in the rightmost position of the field.
 Depending on the sign, the remaining value in the field is sign extended or zero extended.
+The **dw** field specifies the data field width, just as in operand mode 2.

-The operand address is built by adding an signed byte offset to the base register "b".
+The operand address for the indexed and register indexed mode is built by adding an signed byte offset to the base register "b".
 The upper two bits select one of the four segment register SR4 ..
 SR7.
-The **dw** field specifies the data field width, just as in operand mode 2.

-### Register encoding

-All other computational instructions use in general a register based model.
-The input arguments are taken from the general registers, the result is stored to a general register.

 <!--------------------------------------------------------------------------------------------------------->

 <div style="page-break-before: always;"></div>

-### , ADC, SUB, ADC
+### ADD, ADC

 <Chr>